prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_source_name_get(const wchar_t name uint source_id, const wchar_t** source);
 ```
-This service returns the name of a Source component from a unqiue Source Id.
+This service returns the name of a Source component from a unique Source Id.
 The service will only return a Source that is currently `in-use` by a Pipeline in a Playing state.

 **Parameters**
 * `source_id` - [in] unique source id to query.